 On the other hand, Energy is simply defined as the capacity to do work.
 The formula for potential energy is:

-PE= mgh; where PE is for Potential Energy, m is of mass, g is for the gravitational field, and h is for height.
+PE= mgh; where PE is for Potential Energy, m is for mass, g is for the gravitational field, and h is for height.
 Its unit of measurement is also in Joules.

 Lastly, power is defined as the rate at which work is done.
 The formula for this is: